 Anyone's death diminishes me, as the poem says, and death--while something we all must face in time--is always a tragedy when it occurs.
 The death of a loved one is particularly difficult to handle, and grief is a multilayered and deeply personal journey.
 Professionally I deal with the emotional after-effects of death and dying all the time.
 I work closely with people who must grapple with despair and lonliness after their son or daughter, mother or father, husband or wife has died.
 Some deal with it better than others; and every journey is unique.

-That third aspect is what we in medicine call the "morbidity and mortality" conference or others might call the "Fact-Finding Commission".
+That larger aspect leads to what we in medicine call the "morbidity and mortality" conference or others might call the "Fact-Finding Commission".
 After the grief; after all the emotion has died down, it is the dispassionate analysis of what went wrong and how do we fix it for the future.
 (I will not go into how this process actually played out at NASA, where there was tremendous denial that anything was broken and strong resistance to "fixing" anything--but that is another story/post).

 I may be a Libertarian, but I am not an anarchist.
 There are reasons for people to come together into a nation for that common defense and to constuct a government in order to provide for that defense.
 Our national foreign policy must be made using the same dispassionate analysis of facts and data, combined with an assessment of the "common good".
 That combined focus must be grounded in a logical understanding of both short and long-term tactics within an overal strategy and an appreciation of the costs (whether in dollars or lives) as well as the potential benefits.
 Of course there must be debate and discussion of both tactics and strategy, as well as whatexactly and precisely is in our best interest as a group of people united in freedom and democracy.